jjdblast/bigdata-pipeline_wiki/Setup-Cloud-Environment.md

 ## Firewall and Cloud Instance Security Groups
 * Make sure all ports are open on your Cloud Instance
-* We will narrow this later, but for now it's easier to just open them all
+* We will tighten the security later, but for now it's easier to just open them all

 ## Logging Into Your Instance
-* Use SSH or Putty (Windows) to log into the instance
+* Use SSH or Putty (Windows) to log into the instance using the `.pem` file created upon Cloud Instance creation
 ```
 ssh -i ~/.ssh/<your-pem-file> <your-username>@<your-cloud-instance-public-ip>
 ```